Blotch3D/Blotch3D/README.md

 The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are compiled.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
-All it is, is the original MonoGame BasicEffect code with a few lines added for alpha test.
+It is just the original MonoGame BasicEffect code with a few lines added for alpha test.
 The make\_effects.bat file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like